Adult & Teen Challenge receives license for substance abuse program

-Adult & Teen Challenge of Sandhills announces that, as of April 10, it has received state licensure to operate its Substance Abuse Intensive Outpatient Program (SAIOP), expanding access to structured mental health and addiction treatment across the Carolinas.
+Adult & Teen Challenge of Sandhills received its state license to operate its Substance Abuse Intensive Outpatient Program (SAIOP), expanding access to structured mental health and addiction treatment across the Carolinas.

 “This accomplishment reflects the hard work of our clinical team and Dr. Courtney Gaskins, Consultant,” said Russ Cambria, CEO/executive director.
 “State licensing exhibits our on-going commitment to providing the highest quality of faith-centered, clinical care to our clients/students as they overcome addiction and transform their lives.”